GymNext/iOS-SDK/README.md

 # iOS-SDK
-SDK for interacting with GymNext devices on iOS
+SDK for integrating with GymNext devices on iOS

 # Step 1:  Clone Repo